DeveloperRidoy/webpack-babel-boilerplate/README.md

+1.To install all the dependencies: npm init.

-1.To launch local server: npm run serve.
+2.To launch local server: npm run serve.

-2.To compile data into dist folder: npm run build.
+3.To compile data into dist folder: npm run build.